MetPX/sarracenia/docs/source/How2Guides/UPGRADING.rst

 **CHANGE**: sr_retry became `retry.py <../Reference/flowcb.html#module-sarracenia.flowcb.retry>`_.
           Any plugins accessing internal structures of sr_retry.py need to be re-written.
-          This access is no longer necessary, as the API defines how to put messages on the retry queue (move messages to worklist.failed. )
+          This access is no longer necessary, as the API defines how to put notification messages on the retry queue (move notification messages to worklist.failed. )

 *NOTICE*: sr3 watch, with the *force_polling* option, is much less efficient
           on sr3 than v2 for large directory trees (see issue #403 )